abarrak/abarrak.github.io/_posts/2019-5-24-uuid-primary-key-for-active-record-models.md

 end
  ```

-Also, the snippet above shows `:uuid` type usage for other non-primary key columns too.
+The snippet above shows `:uuid` type usage for other non-primary key columns too.

 In case you don't require `UUID` key type, it's possible to get the `integer` or `bigint` types back again: